 Our Sustainability Goals

-"We believe we can be a force for good, improving musical outcomes whilst reducing waste by reusing and recycling quality musical instruments"
+"We believe we can be a force for good, improving musical outcomes whilst reducing waste by reusing quality musical instruments and encouraging responsible recycling."

 The Challenge